TinyToolSH/tlaunch/README.md

 # `tmenu`
 #### A simple dmenu wrapper to create custom menus

-You use dmenu and want to build menus in a straight forward way?
-What about even having submenus? tmenu may help.
+You use `dmenu` and want to build menus in a straight forward way?
+What about even having sub-menus? `tmenu` may help.

 ## Dependencies